simonemainardi/load_patstat/README.md

 This utility wants to make it easy for everyone to build a *PATSTAT MySQL* database from raw csv data.
 To achieve high-performances, database tables are compressed.

-Currently, there is full compatibility with version Spring 2015, also known as 2015a.
+Currently, there is full compatibility with version Autumn 2015, also known as 2015b.

 The utility is also capable of loading the standardized EEE-PPAT person table with harmonized assignee names and assignee sector allocations (https://www.ecoom.be/en/EEE-PPAT).
 This table has been officially included in version 2015a.